ALL THE INFO YOU NEED

 Zoom in to ensure you can not only see colourful lines (left image below), but individual bait stations icons & codes (right image below).

-Click on any bait station triangle
+Click on any triangle (bait station symbol)

-Click cog icon under Service/Bait Type
+Click the cog icon under Service/Bait Type

-“Add” (at the bottom)
+Click on “Add” (at the bottom)

 There’s more… keep reading…